cijjas/ser_manos/README.md

 ### 4.5.
 Monitoring and Events

+### 4.5.
+Monitoring and Events

+* **Decision:**
-* **Decision:** **Firebase Crashlytics** and **Firebase Analytics** are integrated for error monitoring and user metric tracking.
+  The application integrates **Firebase Crashlytics** and **Firebase Analytics** to ensure robust error monitoring and comprehensive user behavior tracking.

 * **Argumentation:**
-    * **Firebase Crashlytics:** Provides real-time crash reporting, allowing us to quickly identify and fix issues in production.
+    * **Firebase Crashlytics:**
+      Provides real-time crash reporting, enabling the development team to detect, investigate, and resolve issues that occur in production.
+With crash data (e.g., `app_exception`, `auth_error`), we can prioritize bug fixes based on frequency and impact, significantly improving app stability and user experience.
-    * **Firebase Analytics:** Used to track key user actions and understand user behavior.
-We've selected the following 3 pertinent user actions for tracking:
+    * **Firebase Analytics:**
+      Enables the collection of detailed insights into user interactions and navigation flows throughout the app.
+By tracking custom and automatic events, we are able to better understand what users do, how they engage with key features, and where they may drop off.
+The following user actions are being tracked as key indicators of engagement and feature usage:
+        1. **Volunteer Application**
-        1.  **Volunteer Application (`volunteer_apply_event`):** Tracks when a user successfully applies for a volunteer opportunity.
-This metric is crucial for understanding user engagement with the core functionality.
+           Tracks when a user successfully applies for a volunteer opportunity.
-        2.  **News Share (`news_share_event`):** Tracks when a user shares a news item.
-This helps assess the virality and reach of news content.
-        3.  **Favorite Volunteer (`favorite_volunteer_event`):** Tracks when a user marks a volunteer opportunity as a favorite.
-This provides insight into popular opportunities and user preferences.
+           This helps assess engagement with the core functionality of the platform and identify which types of opportunities users respond to the most.

+        2. **Screen View**
+           Automatically records when a user navigates to a screen (e.g., `EntryScreen`, `VolunteeringsTab`, `ProfileTab`).
+           This data is used to analyze user flows, discover which features are most accessed, and improve the visibility or UX of underutilized sections.

+        3. **Like Toggle Count**
+           Logs every time a user taps the like button on a volunteering opportunity.
+           These interactions reflect user preferences, allowing us to surface popular content and enhance recommendation strategies in the future.

 ### 4.6.
 Security and Portability